Yijie Ding, Jijun Tang and Fei Guo* Pages 348 - 358 ( 11 )

-The identification of Drug-Target Interactions (DTIs) is an important process in drug discovery and medicine research.
-However, the tradition experimental methods for DTIs identification are still time consuming, extremely expensive and challenging, even now.
+The identification of Drug-Target Interactions (DTIs) is an important process in drug discovery and medical research.
+However, the tradition experimental methods for DTIs identification are still time consuming, extremely expensive and challenging.
 In the past ten years, various computational methods have been developed to identify potential DTIs.
 In this paper, the identification methods of DTIs are summarized.
 What's more, several state-of-the-art computational methods are mainly introduced, containing network-based method and machine learning-based method.
-In particular, for machine learning-based methods, including the supervised and semi-supervised models, they have essential differences in the approach of negative samples.
+In particular, for machine learning-based methods, including the supervised and semisupervised models, have essential differences in the approach of negative samples.
 Although these effective computational models in identification of DTIs have achieved significant improvements, network-based and machine learning-based methods have their disadvantages, respectively.
 These computational methods are evaluated on four benchmark data sets via values of Area Under the Precision Recall curve (AUPR).

-drug discovery, drug-target interaction, bipartite network, network analysis, machine learning.
+Drug discovery, drug-target interaction, bipartite network, network analysis, machine learning, computational methods.

 School of Electronic and Information Engineering, Suzhou University of Science and Technology, Suzhou, Department of Computer Science and Engineering, University of South Carolina, Columbia, SC, School of Computer Science and Technology, College of Intelligence and Computing, Tianjin University, Tianjin